moranenzo/moranenzo/README.md

 </p>

 <p align="left">
-I'm currently working with ENGIE on a gas consumption prediction model.
-You can take a look <a href="https://github.com/moranenzo/PY-Music-Genre-Classifier" target="_blank">here</a></li>.
+I just completed a project where I clustered IRIS using Wasserstein K-means and income data as part of my internship at CREST.
+You can check it out <a href="https://github.com/moranenzo/Wasserstein-IRIS-Clustering" target="_blank">here</a>.
 </p>

 <p align="left">